mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 By combining the Cultural Sensitivity score with our other calculated metrics, our travel agency can further refine its model to ensure the delivery of high-quality content across all languages.
 Moving forward, we can revisit and adjust the prompts used to boost our Cultural Sensitivity score.
 Alternatively, we could fine-tune a smaller model to maintain the same high level of cultural sensitivity while reducing costs.
 These steps will help us provide even better service to the agency's diverse customer base.

-MLflow evaluate, combined with LLMs as judges, opens up new possibilities for nuanced and context-aware model evaluation.
+[`mlflow.evaluate()`](https://mlflow.org/docs/latest/python_api/mlflow.html#mlflow.evaluate), combined with LLMs as judges, opens up new possibilities for nuanced and context-aware model evaluation.
 By creating custom metrics tailored to specific aspects of model performance, data scientists can gain deeper insights into their models' strengths and weaknesses.

 The flexibility offered by `make_genai_metric()` allows you to create evaluation criteria that are perfectly suited to your specific use case.
 Whether you need structured guidance for your LLM judge or want full control over the prompting process, MLflow provides the tools you need.